 Real Recovery Alumni Spotlight

-For this week’s Real Recovery Alumni Spotlight we sat down with James K., a New Life House alumni with just over 2 years sober.
-He answered some questions for us about recovery, his experience and what his life looks like today.
+For this week’s Real Recovery Alumni Spotlight we sat down with James K., a New Life House alumni with just over 2 years of sobriety.
+He answered some questions for us about sobriety, his experience and what his life looks like today.

 New Life: Thanks for taking some time to talk with us James!
-How much time sober do you have?
+How much time of sobriety do you have?

 James: Today I have just over 2 years sober.